She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “Say yes only if you mean it.”

-Across the room, one of the customers murmured, “Good.”
+Across the café, one customer murmured, “Good.”

 Another nodded.